 What you consume shows up in your skin, full stop.
 That's why derms often praise a hydrating, high-fat, antioxidant-rich diet for glowing, supple skin.
 And in terms of antioxidant-rich players, green tea ranks pretty high on the list.

 Specifically, the tea is supercharged with polyphenols: "Green tea is approximately 30% polyphenol antioxidants by weight," says board-certified dermatologist Cynthia Bailey, M.D., founder of Dr. Bailey Skin Care.
-The most notable of the bunch is the catechin epigallocatechin gallate (or EGCG), which research shows has anti-inflammatory and antioxidant properties.
+The most notable of the bunch is the catechin epigallocatechin gallate1 (or EGCG), which research shows has anti-inflammatory and antioxidant properties2.

 Which type of green tea is best for skin?